Regularly Scheduled Series (Grand Rounds)

-Annual Regularly Scheduled Series (RSS) are expected to be planned, implemented, and evaluated in compliance with the ACCME Essential Areas and Elements, the ACCME Standards for Commercial Support, and CME Policies and Procedures.
-All RSS are expected to meet the ACCME Definition of an RSS and are expected to meet the AMA definition of continuing medical education.
+Annual Regularly-Scheduled Series (RSS) are expected to be planned, implemented, and evaluated in compliance with the ACCME Essential Areas and Elements and the ACCME Standards for Commercial Support, and CEPD Policies and Procedures.
+All RSSs are expected to meet the ACCME Definition of an RSS and are expected to meet the AMA definition of continuing medical education.

-A course is identified as an RSS when it is planned to have 1) a series with multiple sessions that 2) occur on an ongoing basis (offered weekly, monthly, or quarterly) and 3) are primarily planned by and presented to the accredited organization’s professional staff.
-Examples of activities that are planned and presented as a regularly scheduled series are Grand Rounds, faculty development courses, and tumor boards.
+A course is identified as an RSS when it is planned to have 1) a series with multiple sessions that 2) occur on an ongoing basis (offered weekly, monthly, or quarterly) and 3) are primarily planned by and presented to the accredited organization's professional staff.
+Examples of activities that are planned and presented as a regularly scheduled series are grand rounds and tumor boards.

 Initial Planning and Requirements